tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 If a cycle is positive:

 1. Net profit is finalized
-2. Profit is **converted into LOOP**
+2. A portion of verified surplus is converted into LOOP according to the current Dynamic Mint Ratio, with the remainder retained by the system.
-3. LOOP is fully backed by realized profit
+4. LOOP is fully backed by realized profit
-4. LOOP is issued to the user vault
+5. LOOP is issued to the user vault

 The user’s **pre-selected post-cycle setting** determines how issued LOOP is handled: